trinchan/sysdig-go/README.md

 That's not a question!
 The client is incomplete as documentation for most of the Sysdig API has not been published.
 I have had to leave some types as `interface{}` until documentation is released or I receive a sample response.
 Submit an issue and include the (redacted) client logs with `Debug` mode enabled.

+### "The documentation is wrong!" ###

+Since there is no official documentation for most of the API, some documentation is bound to be incorrect.
+Corrections and improvements are very welcome -- please file an issue or submit a patch if you find something is inaccurate.

 ### "Is this an official client?" ###

 Nope.
 The only official client I know is the [Python SDK](https://github.com/sysdiglabs/sysdig-sdk-python).

+## Versioning ##

+`sysdig-go` is currently undergoing its initial development and is still incomplete.
+As new APIs are documented by Sysdig and IBM Cloud, new
+APIs will be added or changed.
+Since `sysdig-go` is a client library, breaking changes in the upstream API may require updates to the client.
+`sysdig-go` will follow semver as closely as possible to minimize breaking changes.

 ## Credits ##
 - Sysdig's [Python SDK](https://github.com/sysdiglabs/sysdig-sdk-python) for API reference.